-Using this definition established for MassHealth participation, Grant Thornton obtained an attestation from BILPHN confirming that all providers are participating in MassHealth as of September 30, 2023.
-Grant Thornton notes that all providers in the BILH system participating as of the Filing Date continue to participate as of year-end, and all BILH Facilities in the BILH system participating as of the Filing Date continue to participate as of year-end.
+Using this definition established for MassHealth participation, Grant Thornton obtained an attestation from BILPHN confirming that all providers are participating in MassHealth as of September 30, 2024.
+Grant Thornton notes that all providers in the BILH system participating as of the Filing Date participated as of year-end, and all BILH Facilities in the BILH system participating as of the Filing Date continued to participate as of year-end.